prometheus-operator/prometheus-operator/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug
-about: Report a bug related to kube-prometheus or the Prometheus Operator
+about: Report a bug related to the Prometheus Operator
 labels: kind/bug
 ---